CumulusNetworks/docs/content/cumulus-linux-37/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN.md

 ### Filtering EVPN Routes Based on VNI

 In many situations, it is desirable to only exchange EVPN routes carrying a particular VXLAN ID.
-For example, if only certain tenants are shared across data centers, or across pods within a data center, a route-map may be used to control which EVPN routes are exchanged based on the VNI.
+For example, if data centers or pods within a data center share only certain tenants, you can use a route-map to control the EVPN routes to exchange based on the VNI.

-To filter EVPN routes based on the VXLAN ID and allow only EVPN routes with a particular VNI to be advertised in the fabric, use these commands:
+To filter EVPN routes based on the VXLAN ID and allow Cumulus Linux to only advertise in the fabric EVPN routes with a particular VNI, use these commands:

     net add routing route-map <route_map_name> (deny|permit) <1-65535> match evpn vni <1-16777215>

 {{%notice note%}}
-Only type-2 and type-5 can be matched based on VNI.
-All other EVPN route-types will not be matched by the route-map.
+You can only match type-2 and type-5 routes based on VNI.
 {{%/notice%}}

 ### Advertise SVI IP Addresses